National Weather Service United States Department of Commerce

 Key Points

-• Factors increasing spring flood risk are above normal frost depth and river ice all areas, along with average to above average snow depth and water equivalent over northern WI where winter precipitation amounts of rain and melted snow thus far has been above normal.
+• Factors increasing spring flood risk are above normal frost depth and river ice all areas, along with average to above average snow depth and water equivalent over far northern WI where winter precipitation amounts of rain and melted snow thus far have been normal to above normal.

 • Factors decreasing spring flood risk are continuation of drought conditions leading to below normal soil moisture, along with near average river flows.

 • Considerations: Spring precipitation is forecast to be above normal again this year.
 If heavier rain and/or late season snow occurs with a more rapid melt following, the overall flood risk will increase.
-Despite frost depths above 3 feet in some locations, if near surface soil temperatures rise at or above freezing, moisture from rain or melting snow will be able to infiltrate the ground instead of going directly to runoff.
+Despite frost depths above 3 feet in some locations, if near surface soil temperatures are above freezing, moisture from rain or melting snow will be able to infiltrate the ground instead of going directly to runoff, which would lower the risk of flooding.

 What Has Changed

-• This is the first preliminary outlook of the spring flood season
+• Minimal changes to the preliminary outlook of the spring flood season from early to mid February.

 nws logo Media use of NWS Web News Stories is encouraged!